Last updated on August 7, 2025 · In-depth guide, 5–7 min read

 - Creator plan ($24/month): 30 hours of transcription per month, 4K exports, advanced AI features

-- Business plan ($50/month): 40 hours of transcription per month, team features, full professional AI suite
+- Business plan ($50/month): 40 hours of transcription per month, team features, full professional AI suite.
+For power users, any platform that gives this much for $50/month is solid.

 4. AI Tools Sometimes Backfire